robvanson/akouste/README.md

 The user facing part of the experiment is a web-page.
 The text and layout of this page are designed using an adapted Markdown language, [markdown-it](https://markdown-it.github.io/).
 The markdown library is obtained from [https://cdn.jsdelivr.net/npm/markdown-it@14.1.0/dist/](https://cdn.jsdelivr.net/npm/markdown-it@14.1.0/dist/), *markdown-it.min.js*.
 This file can also be downloaded and stored locally in the same folder as *akousteCreate.html* when convenient.
 It will then be loaded automatically if the link is not available.

 Several constructs have been added to the [markdown-it](https://markdown-it.github.io/) format to ease the placement of active elements for the experiments.
+Some of these constructs use the pipe symbol, **|**.
+This symbol can cause problems when editing markdown files in WYSIWYG markdown editors as they also replesent column boundaries in tables.
+Such problems can be prevented by prepending a backslash character before the pipe symbol, ie, \\\|.
+You cannot use backslash-\ itself nor backslash "escape" sequences before any other symbol inside the special akoúste constructs.

 ### Stimulus related constructs